Custom sandbox images

 Sagewai ships seven pre-built sandbox variants (base, general, ml, ops, erp, ecommerce, api) at ghcr.io/sagewai/sandbox-<variant>.
-When you need tooling we don't ship — a specific CLI, a private wheel, a GPU runtime, or just a smaller/larger base — you can bake your own image and point sagewai worker start --sandbox-image at it.
+When you need tooling that none of those variants include — a specific CLI, a private wheel, a GPU runtime, or a smaller image — build your own and point sagewai worker start --sandbox-image at it.

-This page covers the hard constraints your image must meet, a copy-paste template, and the validation step.
+This page covers the requirements your image must satisfy, a copy-paste Dockerfile template, and the validation step.

 Requirements

-3. Default WORKDIR to /workspace, and leave it writable by the root user (Sagewai mounts the scratch dir here).
+WORKDIRto/workspace, and leave it writable by therootuser.
+Sagewai mounts the scratch directory there.

 Template